 Cash books are classified based on the nature of the transactions and the needs of the business:

-- Single-Column Cash Book
+- Single-Column Book

 - Records only cash transactions.